 - Not giving myself ample time to relax during the day, or relaxing for too long and feeling guilty for wasting inordinate amounts of time…

 These and many more things can all be made better by using a simple kitchen timer, watch, clock feature on your phone, stopwatch, or sun dial (let's hope not…).
 Here are some of the ways I use a timer throughout my day to make my life much easier.
 Let's check 'em out!

-My kids are young (I have 3 kids, the oldest is 4.5).
-They are NOT motivated by food.
-Meal times became a marathon event full of threatening, nagging, and punishing to get them to eat all their food.
+With young kids meal times can become a marathon event full of threatening, nagging, and punishing to get them to eat all their food.
 Sounds dramatic?
-Yes, it really was.
+Yes, it really is.

-One day I had it.
-I went to the oven, set the timer for 10 minutes, and announced that anyone who was finished with their food by the time the timer beeped got dessert.
-The rest of the 10 minutes was filled with chit chat, singing, casual banter—because I wasn't yelling and nagging any more.
-When the timer beeped, neither of my two older kids (my baby is off the hook…for now…muahaha) had finished their dinner.
-I dumped their plates (they said they were finished), and Bubba and I enjoyed a huge bowl of ice cream in front of them.
+In frustration, we set the timer for 10 minutes one night, and announced that anyone who was finished with their food by the time the timer beeped got dessert.
+The rest of the 10 minutes was filled with chit chat, singing, casual banter—because we weren't yelling and nagging any more.
+When the timer beeped, the kids who finished their dinner got dessert.
+The others didn't.

-They threw a fit, of course… but that's now their problem, not mine.
+They threw a fit, of course… but that's now their problem.
 It's all about transferring pressure from us, to that mean ol' timer.

 Now, the “dinner's up” timer is a regular occurrence in our house!
 Here are some ways I've learned to make it ultra successful:

-- We're careful to not give them more than they could/should eat, because they have to eat every bite of what's on their plate before the time runs out to get dessert.
+- We're careful to not give them more than they could/should eat, because they have to eat every bite of what's on their plate before the timer runs out to get dessert.

-- I only use the meal timer as-needed.
-Some days I don't need the timer.
+- We only use the meal timer as-needed.
+Some days we don't need the timer.
 They are starving, or love dinner, or the stars are aligned for whatever reason and dinner goes off without a hitch.
-I just play it by ear and if I feel like they need it, the timer comes out.

 - Try to keep mealtimes fun and conversational, even if/when the timer is used.
 No one will be motivated to come to dinner if it's a total drag!
-See my “5 tips for making dinnertime something your family will actually look forward to” for tips.
+See my dinnertime tips for more ways to make dinner a fun experience for everyone.

-Sometimes I look at my house and feel absolutely overwhelmed.
-Between the deep-cleaning, organizing, and just staying on top of the day-to-day messes, there are days where I just ignore it all because there is NO WAY I could possibly get it all done…
+Ever look at your house and feel absolutely overwhelmed?
+Between the deep-cleaning, organizing, and just staying on top of the day-to-day messes, there are days where it's easier to just ignore it all because there is NO WAY we could possibly get it all done…

-I started using a simple timer to help me stay motivated, and on-top of messes.
-When my kids go down for naps, for example, I'll choose one room to work on (like the kitchen).
-I'll set a timer for 5, 10, or 15 minutes (not usually longer than that).
-I'll work as hard and fast as I can until the timer beeps.
-Then I stop what I'm doing, even if it's mid-spray, and move on with my day, or move on to another room and do the same thing.
+We started using a simple timer to help stay motivated and on-top of messes.
+When the kids go down for naps, for example, choose one room to work on (like the kitchen).
+Set a timer for 5, 10, or 15 minutes (not usually longer than that).
+Work as hard and fast as you can until the timer beeps.
+Then stop what you're doing, even if it's mid-spray, and move on with my day, or move on to another room and do the same thing.